itscodenation/curriculum-15-16/README.md

 ===================
 While completing the units below, the students are working towards becoming extremely qualified at all the skills found in the [ScriptEd Foundations Rubric](https://docs.google.com/a/scripted.org/spreadsheets/d/1i21YAD2TBEn7nYeii5VH_7smUjCV13cvX2qgbhEkeZk/edit#gid=1132597865).

-For unit 2, students must set up an account with GitHub and Cloud9 account.
-[This guide](resources/c9) serves as a tutorial for creating an account with each.

 | Unit  | Lessons | Topics/Skills | Project 1 | Project 2 |
 |-------|:-------:|------|--------------|--------------|
 | [**0.
 ScriptEd**](units/0-Infosession/)| 1 | Routines and Expectations | N/A| N/A|